allansrc/Catalina-macOS-Aspire-5/README.md

 1. Wi-Fi card (You will need to replace it to the oe that's compatibile - DW1560 will do.)
 2. OOB combojack ([FIX AVAILABLE](https://github.com/hackintosh-stuff/ComboJack))
  Note: If you want to use combojack and only internal mic - use layout 3.
 If you want to use headset use layout 31.
-Layout 31 is yet not well supported and undefined behaviours occur (because combojack is designed for layout 71)

 ### WARNINGS: